 Two well-known and completely vegan grocery stores are and .
 Both located in the 3rd arrondissement, they offer a wide range of vegan products, from vegan cheese and plant-based yogurt to plant-based milk, and even vegan wines! is another good vegan concept store that recently opened in the 11th arrondissement.

 Apart from those, the city is also home to four fully vegan stores launched by the French organic brand Naturalia.
 Here you’ll find a wide range of vegan products of every type too!

-And lastly, what will people experience if they join one of your vegan culinary tours of Paris?
+And lastly, what will people experience if they join one of your vegan tours of Paris?

 They’ll be immersed in the Paris vegan scene during a casual and friendly 3-hour walking tour.
 They’ll enjoy gourmet small plates and discover new flavors and French vegan products.

 It’s also an opportunity to explore the best districts of Paris and learn little-known historical facts.
 And the cherry on top: our groups are small, so there are ample opportunities to ask questions and get to know like-minded fellow participants!